AshrafSaeed/laravel-test/README.md

 ## Laravel Test

-Laravel Test is an application Authentication, roles and permissions. which include Laravel-Permission Package and forther more a CRUD Brand, Campaign and Location.
+Laravel-Test is an application for Authentication, Roles and Permissions.
+Which include Laravel-Permission Package and furthermore a CRUD Brand, Campaign and Location.

 Included
 - DB migration files
 - DB Seeder
 - CRUD for Brands
-- CRUD for Brands
+- CRUD for Location
-- CRUD for Brands
+- CRUD for Campaign
 - CRUD for User
 - Update Role, assign Role to User and User Active and Inactive

-## Instalation Guide
+## Installation Guide

 - Download project in your local
-- Create DB in your mysql laravel-test
+- Create DB in your mysql e.g. Laravel-test
-- Run DB Migrasion and DB seeded command ( php artisan migrate:fresh --seed )
+- Run DB Migration and DB seeded command ( php artisan migrate:fresh --seed )
 - Login with User: admin@laravel-test.com Password: secret
 - Click on User table on top right corner you will see some Users, active them and assign role
 - Admin can change the Role permission as well on same menu